earthly/website/blog/_posts/2021-08-12-convert-to-from-json.md

 ## Conclusion

 You now have the knowledge and the tools you need to convert JSON to CSV and CSV to JSON. [`jq`](https://stedolan.github.io/jq/), [`dasel`](https://github.com/TomWright/dasel), [`csvtojson`](https://www.npmjs.com/package/csvtojson) and [`jsonv`](https://github.com/archan937/jsonv.sh) are handy command line tools that can be used on Linux, MacOS and Windows under WSL 2.

+Also, if you're the type of person who's not afraid to do things on the command line then you might like [Earthly](/):

 {% include_html cta/cta2.html %}